 United States >> States >> Wisconsin

-Wisconsin is a state in the upper Midwestern United States.
-It is bordered by Minnesota to the west, Iowa to the southwest, Illinois to the south, Lake Michigan to the east, Michigan to the northeast, and Lake Superior to the north.
+Wisconsin is a state in the Upper Midwestern United States, bordered by Minnesota to the west, Iowa to the southwest, Illinois to the south, Lake Michigan to the east, Michigan to the northeast, and Lake Superior to the north.
+It is the 25th most populous state in the United States and the third-largest by land area.

 Wisconsin has a population growth rate of 3.6% during 2010-2020.
 It has had a population increase of 206,732 since 2010.
 The median age of the population residing in the state of Wisconsin is approximately 39.1 years of age.
 In terms of the ratio of females to males, females lead at 50.3% with males at 49.7% of the population.